 Speed training is something the normal runner can try if they're looking to beat a time and treadmills are a great way of doing that.
 For some runners training on a treadmill might be a necessity due to weather conditions or other circumstances.
 A treadmill can almost replicate any hill with it's incline levels so that part of training is taken care of.

 With a treadmill you can even simulate a race and it's hills.
 A treadmill can help you determine your race pace which will help you achieve a goal time you may have.
 You wouldn't use race pace much on a treadmill but it all helps you prepare for the race distance.
-Here we give you a guide to training for some different distances using a treadmill:
+Here I give you a guide to training for some different distances using a treadmill:

 Those pages are written for experienced runners who need to train for a specific distance.
-If you're new to running and you have a 5k race then we have a couch to 5k walk/run schedule you can follow.
+If you're new to running and you have a 5k race then I have a couch to 5k walk/run schedule you can follow.
 This will build you up to the race distance in 9 weeks.
 It's been designed for the treadmill but can be done outside if needed.